easir/coding-standard/README.md

 * Abstract exception class names and exception interface names should be suffixed with Exception
 * Abstract classes should not be prefixed with `Abstract`
 * Interfaces should not be suffixed with `Interface`
-* Concrete exception class names should not be suffixed with `Exception`
 * Add spaces around a concatenation operator `$foo = 'Hello ' .
 'World!'`;
 * Add spaces between assignment, control and return statements
 * Add spaces after a type cast `$foo = (int) '12345';`